 Co-working company WeWork plans 20 more locations in Toronto

 The increasingly famous American co-working firm WeWork is expanding rapidly.
 Everywhere.
-All time time.
+All the time.

 Some say the company is changing the very nature of work itself (for better or for worse) with it's trendy, laid back, collaborative vibe.
 Others say it's an overvalued, idealistic start-up fuelled by "Silicon Valley pixie dust" and the millennial id.

 Whatever the case, Toronto is about to see a whole lot more of it.

 WeWork is aiming to open up another 20 – yes 20 - coworking spaces in this city by 2020.
 Currently, there are three.

 "The bottom line is, we don't see any limit to demand," said WeWork's Dave McLaughlin by phone to Bloomberg News in a recent interview.
 "We're definitely setting our sights high for the city and we think it is an amazing ecosystem for business."

 He's right about demand for co-working space in Toronto, though it should be noted that WeWork is far from the only game in town.